MitDani12/Youtube-Spam-Comment-Detection/README.md

 information to distinguish between text.

 iv) STOCHASTIC GRADIENT DESCENT - Classifier
-(Support Vector Classification): The Stochastic Gradient Descent - Classifier (SGD-Classifier) is an SGD-optimized linear classifier (SVM, logistic regression).
+(Support Vector Classification): The Stochastic Gradient Descent - Classifier (SGD-Classifier) is an SGD-optimized linear classifier (SVM, logistic regression).
 SVMs are a class of supervised learning methods for classification, regression, and outlier detection.
 High-dimensional spaces are where support vector machines shine.
-Cases in which the number of dimensions exceeds the number of samples.
+Cases in which the number of dimensions exceeds the number of samples.
 It is memory efficient because it uses a subset of training points (called support vectors) in the decision function.

 ## Conclusion
-The purpose of the study was to discover effective methods and settings for detecting spam comments on YouTube.
+The purpose of the study was to discover effective methods and settings for detecting spam comments on YouTube.
 Various strategies are used to categorize YouTube comments as spam and not spam (ham).
 This method was tested with real-time YouTube comments and yielded an overall accuracy